eengl/ncepvpn/README.md

 ## Usage

-On first connection attempt, `ncepvpn` will ask for primary and backup NCEP VPN URLs and your username.
-Because this is a public repository, the NCEP VPN hostnames will not be given.
-This information will be stored in `$HOME/.ncepvpn`.
-Contents of `$HOME/.ncepvpn` are the following:
+On first connection attempt, `ncepvpn` will ask for primary and backup NCEP VPN URLs and your NCEP VPN username.
+This information will be stored in `$HOME/.ncepvpn` and have the following format:

 ```
 primary_url=...